 Excused absences: Students will be given attendance credit for any session that they miss, provided that it is documented in writing by a medical doctor's statement, or an official statement from Registrar's Office.
 No other absences will be excused.

 Assignments/Coursework

 Attitude and Participation:

-Class participation is based on reading assignments.
-Therefore, students are expected to actively discuss and critically evaluate said materials.
-Students will be marked on both overall attitude (see classroom etiquette below) and quality of participation.
+Students are expected to actively discuss and critically evaluate the assigned readings.
+Students will be marked on both overall attitude and quality of participation.

 Open Contents Proposal: